naninovel/docs/docs/guide/integration-options.md

 }
 ```

-To reset the engine services (and dispose most of the occupied resources), use `ResetStateAsync()` method of `IStateManager` service; this is useful, when you're going to temporary switch to some other gameplay mode, but be able to return to novel mode without re-initializing the engine.

-To destroy all the engine services and completely remove Naninovel from memory, use `Engine.Destroy()` static method.

 ## Playing Naninovel Scripts

 To preload and play a naninovel script with a given name, use `PreloadAndPlayAsync(ScriptName)` method of `IScriptPlayer` service.
 To get an engine service, use `Engine.GetService<TService>()` static method, where `TService` is the type (interface) of the service to retrieve.
 For example, the following will get a script player service, then preload and play a script with name "Script001":

 ```csharp